 - 98% of the media start each new trend by doing a Google search

 - 76% of the media search sources and experts on Google

 - 73% of the media search for press releases on Google.

 Nearly all of the media are using Google to research and identify new trends and three-quarters are using it for background purposes.
 From a PR perspective, knowing the influence Google plays on a journalist’s stories and news, don’t you want your client to appear within these searches?
-To increase client’s SEO efforts and have them appear within these searches try the following:
+To increase client’s PR and SEO results and have them appear for these searches try the following: